Industry

 Throughput

-In any use case that involves sending high-volume messaging, Short Codes are hands down the best solution because they were specifically designed for this.
-If you step outside of service providers’ strict guidelines of 1 text per second and no more than 5,000 messages a day, your number is going to be blocked or even suspended.
-Short Codes on the other hand have unlimited throughput and can send more messages faster and with significantly higher reliability.
+In any use case that involves sending high-volume messaging, short codes are hands down the best solution because they were specifically designed for this.
+If you step outside of service providers’ strict guidelines messages per second or per day, your number is going to be blocked or even suspended.

-There are many examples of common Short Code use cases.
-If your company wants to send out weekly coupons or updates to customers, Short Codes are a great option.
+There are many examples of common short code use cases.
+If your company wants to send out weekly coupons or updates to customers, short codes are a great option.
 You can also send notifications to your users, integrate 2FA security into your application, conduct polls, text to win sweepstakes, internal employee alerts, and more.

 Professionalism

-When it comes to commercial grade messaging, the industry standard is steadily moving towards Short Codes.
-Almost every big company is using them and they can be easily spotted in a variety of use cases.
-Restaurants display them on menus so that customers can reach out for coupons, TV ads post them on commercials and businesses like Walgreens use them to send pharmacy notifications.
-Keep an eye out and you’ll spot one in no time.
 Customers expect to see a short code when interacting with businesses and using one yourself will present your company in a more professional light.
-Short Codes also give you the freedom to choose your own number which can help your branding efforts.
+Short codes also give you the freedom to choose your own number, which can help your branding efforts.
 For example, you can choose meaningful numbers that translate to a certain word or fun digits that customers will associate with your business, like Twitter and 40404!

 Visibility